Home » Conferences

 Please submit a proposal to only one area at a time.
 All proposals and abstracts must be submitted through the PCA Database.
 See the website at email@example.com. .

 be 15-20 minutes in length and lively in nature!
-The deadline for the submission of a 200-word abstract is October 1, 2018.
-Database is already open for submissions.
+The deadline for the submission of a 200-word abstract is October 1, 2017.
 Acceptance will be earlier than usual as well to enhance your ability to seek funding.
-Although all proposals should be submitted to the PCA Database directly, please also cc: me; please include university or organization affiliation (if applicable), telephone number, and e-mail address.
+Although all proposals should be submitted to the PCA Database directly, please also cc: me, and include university or organization affiliation (if applicable), telephone number, and e-mail address.
 Graduate students welcome.

 Individual and full panel proposals are considered.
 Please feel confident about attendance if you are accepted.
 If you give a paper, you must register for the conference.
 See: http://www.pcaaca.org.
 Site also includes information on travel grants and rates at the conference hotel.